andrewt3000/MachineLearning/README.md

 ### Computer Vision
-These are common computer vision tasks (obsolete) methods for solving them.
+These are common computer vision tasks methods for solving them.
+CNNs have gone through a hybrid period where people use cnn backbones with vision transformers.
+However the trend is towards transformers.
+CNNs are still used on realtime mobile devices.

 [Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) CNNS  are suitable models for computer vision problems.